Lawn Aeration Doesn't Have to Put a Hole In Your Wallet: Lawn Aeration Costs

 If your lawn is damaged, combining aeration with overseeding and fertilizing can help restore your grassy areas.
-If you opt to have it done by a lawn care company, the overall cost would be about $125 to $150 for 5,000 square feet of lawn.
+If you opt to have it done by a lawn care company, the overall cost would be about $160 to $425 (CAD 215 to CAD 575) for 10,000 square feet of lawn.

 Is Aerating Your Lawn Worth It?

 For a relatively small cost, lawn aeration can improve your lawn's health.
 But it isn’t always necessary to do it annually.
 Most healthy lawns should be aerated about every two to three years, The Spruce says.
 However, if your lawn grows in heavy soil or experiences heavy foot traffic, annual aeration may be beneficial.
 It may also be helpful to aerate your soil prior to laying sod.